karthikbox/os/README.txt

 	example: sbush-shell$ ls -> looks up ls in every path directory and executes it, if found.

 EXECUTE SCRIPT functionality
 syntax 1:
-       sbush <filepath>
-       example: sbush /rootfs/test.dat -> executes the commands in the file test.dat.
-NOTE: file CAN BE ANY extension.

-syntax 2:
-       Interpreter working for scripts.
        Include the following line as the first line of the script and provide executable permissions to the script
        #! ./rootfs/bin/sbush
        example: bash-shell$ ./script.sh -> Can be run from outside our shell(sbush) as well
        example: sbush-shell$ ./script.sh -> can be given interactively within shell.
 Please note that it should be a filepath and not just a filename.
+       Please make sure that the given file should have EXECUTE permissions set. syntax 2:
+       sbush <filepath>
+       example: sbish-shell$ sbush /rootfs/test.dat -> executes the commands in the file test.dat.
+       Please make sure that the given file should have READ permissions set.

+NOTE: file CAN BE ANY extension.

 LS functionality
 syntax 1: